Academic Policies - Course work

 Independent study courses are those in which students do not meet in a typical classroom setting but study independently under the regular supervision of a full-time faculty member.
 The topic of study may be an area of special interest normally outside of the existing curriculum.
-A student must complete an application for Independent Study form in the Registrar's office.
-Approval must be provided by the professor supervising the independent study, the student's advisor, and the chair of the division in which the course resides.
-A non-refundable fee of $105 per semester hour will be charged to the student.
-In some special circumstances, the division chair may waive the fee.
+A student must complete an application for Independent Study form that can be picked up at the Registrar's Office.
+Approval must be provided by the professor supervising the independent study and the dean of the college or chair of the division in which the course resides.
+A non-refundable fee of $121 per semester hour will be charged to the student.
+In some special circumstances, the college dean or division chair may waive the fee.
 The student will pay all normal per-credit tuition charges for hours below 12 or above 18 hours.

 All regularly enrolled students must complete both the freshman level Core Curriculum Bible courses by the end of their first two years of attendance.

 All regularly enrolled students except those in associate degree programs must enroll for EGL 1013 and EGL 1023 during their first two semesters of enrollment.
-However, some students are required to complete English as a Second Language before enrolling in EGL 1013.
+However, some students are required to complete English as a Second Language or EGL 1003 Basic Writing before enrolling in EGL 1013.